tetali/Strides2020/README.md

 # Strides2020
 STRIDES 2020

-We use this repositary to work on the GT/Duke phase 2 proposal.
+We use this repositary to work on the GT/Duke phase 2 proposal. -XH